32 Snot’s People

 ‘Steady on, Nick,’ that’s laying it on a bit thick.
 As you can see, Allan,’ he said looking at me, ‘some of my best friends are racists’

 ‘What of it?
 I call a spade a spade, ’said Nick.
 ‘It’s their nature.
-How were they rigged out when we discovered them?
+How were these lesser breeds rigged out when we discovered them?
 Sweet Fanny Adams.
 Starkers.
 Thrusting their hips and pouting their big lips in their booga booga tribal trances.
 Wild bitches on permanent heat.
 Ever seen a dog on heat, Allan, grinding herself across the grass to get at that itch.
 Just down from the trees, aba daba daba , sharing some baboon who couldn’t satisfy them all’, he blustered.
 ‘Hey by the way, what did the explorer ask Zulu Lulu?” he digressed .

 I demurred while Frank said, “I dunno”.